Splutox/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center"><strong>You made it!
-Congrats again on succsessfully downloading OsTicket!
+Congrats again on successfully downloading OsTicket!
 You can sign in using the credentials you made before you installed Osticket.
 </p>
 <br />